sunsmiling/PPtreeregViz/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package was developed to visualize the Projection Pursuit Regression Tree model
+This package was developed to visualize the [Projection Pursuit Regression Tree model](https://www.mdpi.com/2076-3417/11/21/9885/pdf)and add explanatory possibilities of the model using XAI (eXplainable AI) techniques.
-<a href="https://www.mdpi.com/2076-3417/11/21/9885/pdf"></a> and add
-explanatory possibilities of the model using XAI (eXplainable AI) techniques.
 Since Pptreeregression is based on tree method and grows using projection of input features, the model has excellent